DevOpsBootcamp/website/source/start-here.rst

   - This enables a small team to administer hundreds or thousands of servers

-* involved in infrastructure architecture and decisions
+* Involved in infrastructure architecture and decisions
-* can be involved in QA/Development work as well
+* Can be involved in QA/Development work as well

 Definition: *System Engineers*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~